You may want to sit down for what you are about to read.

 The temperature you set on your thermostat does NOT determine how cold or hot the air is coming out of your vents.

 Yep, it’s true.
 Don’t feel bad, though, if you didn’t know this.
-Unless you are an HVAC professional who installs and repairs heating and cooling units daily, like the guys and gals at AZ Perfect Comfort, it’s not something that comes up.
+Unless you are an HVAC professional who installs and repairs heating and cooling units daily, as the guys and gals at AZ Perfect Comfort, it’s not something that comes up.

 The number you see on your thermostat is telling your HVAC unit how long to run.
 So, if you turn on your air conditioner and turn it down from 75 to 70, you are telling your AC unit to run longer, until the air around the thermostat registers at 70 degrees.